cactusflips2020/Malachite/README.md

 npm start
 ```

-Once it is all set up, head over to http://localhost:3000 to use Mewing Academy on your computer!
+Once it is all set up, head over to http://localhost:3000 to use Malachite on your computer!

 ## Requirements
 - Node.js